Attention Residuals

 Scalable MatMul-free Language Modeling

-Ruijie Zhu, Yu Zhang, Ethan Sifferman, Tyler Sheaves, Yiqiao Wang, Dustin Richmond, Peng Zhou, Jason K. Eshraghian
+Yu Zhang, Ethan Sifferman, Tyler Sheaves, Yiqiao Wang, Dustin Richmond, Peng Zhou, Jason K. Eshraghian

 Non-autoregressive Text Editing with Copy-aware Latent Alignments